urbanware-org/clap/README.md

 ## Requirements

-In order to run the latest version of *Clap*, the *Python* 3.x framework (version 3.2 or higher is recommended) must be installed on the system.
+In order to run the latest version of *Clap*, the *Python* 3.x framework (version 3.6 or higher) must be installed on the system.

 Version 1.1.11 is the last release that officially supports the *Python* 2.x framework.